The question is a difficult one. The answer is bound to lie somewhere between two cultural extremes.

 What happened after my prayer was nothing short of spectacular.
 A few hours later, I noticed that my energy had increased tenfold.
 With no thought at all, I started tending to long-forgotten chores and thinking about the future with enthusiasm.
 I was completely at peace and slept soundly all that night.

 Over the next few days, I knew something significant had happened to me.
 I was happy.
 The world had come to life in full color again.
 I looked around at people walking and bicycling in the sunshine, and they all seemed wild and fine.
 I visited my favorite coffee house, the Java Joint, and as I walked in, I was almost bowled over: the rich smells of Espresso and French Roast were sublime.
-I looked across the café and saw a young woman laughing with her head thrown back, and my heart leapt with joy.
+I looked across the café and saw a young woman laughing with her head thrown back.
+She looked more beautiful than a Renaissance sculpture.

-For two entire weeks, I went through each day free from worries, anxiety, fear and anger.
+For two entire weeks, I went through each day free from anger, fear and anxiety.
 I had the constant sense that God was protecting me.
 Each night, I enjoyed unbroken, restful sleep.
 All this was a sharp reversal from my experience during the season of depression — and most of my life before and after, for that matter.
 It was a complete anomaly, and it started that afternoon when I wept and prayed for God to let me live again.